SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%207%20Yandex.JPG)

-Do not change any of the default values for the *Service URL* and the *Model*, only supply the API key.
+Do not change any of the default values for the *Server URL* and the *Model*, only supply the API key.
 To create an API key, you have to register an account on [Yandex AI Studio](https://aistudio.yandex.ru/).
 It is important to create a so called *service* account, otherwise the API key cannot be used for Simulator Controller.

 ###### Notes